Finance

 Investing in mutual funds vs. stock market – which one to choose for higher returns?

 Mutual funds and stocks can both offer significant benefits to investors.
-However, there lie some fundamental differences between these two as they serve unique investment purposes.
+However, these two have some fundamental differences as they serve unique investment purposes.
 This article can help you pick the right option.

 mutual funds vs. stock market